rolandjlevy/js-interactive-circle-trail/README.md

 # Interactive Circle Trail

-> Click and drag to see a trail of fading circles.
+> Click and drag to see a trail of fading circles, like a slinky!
 Made with just 18 lines of JavaScript.
 Fully responsive and mobile-friendly.

 ### Links 🔗
 - [See the demo](https://js-interactive-circle-trail.rolandjlevy.repl.co)